A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 The room where the House of Assembly holds its sittings.
 It may also be used for committee meetings.

 Officers of the House who advise the House of Assembly on legal matters.
-They advise the Speaker on parliamentary procedure and also assist in drafting private bills and private members’ public bills.
+They advise the Speaker on parliamentary procedure and draft bills for government and opposition.
 They also provide legal and procedural advice to members and committees.

 Post-secondary students or recent university graduates who work for the Speaker and provide a variety of services to Members of the Legislative Assembly when the House is sitting, such as delivering messages withing the legislative chamber.